tatton-park-winter-banner-1920x400px

 Cows

-We have expanded our Red Poll herd now to incorporate our very own traditional native Dairy herd with a view to carrying out milking demonstrations in Summer.
-This includes 2 Jerseys-Lou Lou and beautiful Berry, and a Guernsey cow.
+We have expanded our Red Poll herd now to incorporate our very own traditional native Dairy herd which we use for our milking demonstrations in Summer.
+This includes Jersey cow Berry, a Guernsey cow, Gracie and Jasmine who is Berry’s 2023 calf.
 They are all of a fabulous nature and we do hope you will have a chance to see one of them being milked after they have calved.
 All our cows are due to calve in June and July this year, see the milking demonstrations in the Shippon.

 Sheep

-Our flock of 40 ewes lamb once a year in April which is one of our farming calendar highlights.
+Our flock of 40 ewes lamb once a year, one of our farming calendar highlights.
 It is certainly hard to beat the sight of a lamb full of the joys of Spring leaping and racing in the sunshine!
-Come and learn more about our sheep during our lambing week which takes place in April each year.
+Come and learn more about our sheep during our lambing week which takes place in April.